For DonorsFor Applicants

 Bio

 I am an honors graduate student at Montclair State University.
-As a black and queer woman myself, I am passionately dedicated to advocating for social justice and equal rights through active involvement in the school's Department of Social Justice.
+As a black and queer woman myself, I am passionately dedicated to advocating for social justice and equal rights through working as a student leader in the school's Department of Social Justice and Diversity.
 With a deep commitment to environmental preservation, I excel as an environmental science student, with a minor in biology, demonstrating a profound passion for protecting our ecosystems.
 In addition to academic and advocacy pursuits, I am a certified yoga teacher, striving to bring peace and healing to the community through the principles of union and self-introspection.
 As an ambitious woman with many aspirations, I consistently practice and hone my innate leadership skills to drive meaningful change in the world.

 Education